TheLonelyGhost/dotfiles/README.md

 * Command: `latest-version` for the latest version tag, matching a `v0.0.0`-style
 * Command: `releases` for a list of tags matching a `v0.0.0`-style of version tag
 * Command: `trust` to create the directory `.git/safe` (which allows `./bin` to be added to PATH)
-* Command: `upushed` to list all changes between the latest local commit and what's on the matching remote branch
+* Command: `unpushed` to list all changes between the latest local commit and what's on the matching remote branch
-* Command: `upushed-stat` to list all files changed between the latest local commit and what's on the matching remote branch
+* Command: `unpushed-stat` to list all files changed between the latest local commit and what's on the matching remote branch
 * Config: Automatically squash fixup and revert commits
 * Config: Better coloring
 * Config: Default message from `~/.gitmessage`